wuyang1002431655/tango_with_django_19/manuscript/chapter17-jquery.md

 ###Example Popup Box on Click

-In this example, we want to show you the difference between doing the same functionality in standard Javascript versus JQuery.
+In this example, we want to show you the difference between doing the same functionality in standard JavaScript versus JQuery.

 In your `about.html` template, add the following piece of code:

 {lang="html",linenos=off}
 	<button  class="btn btn-primary"
-	    onClick="alert('You clicked the button using Javascript.');">
+	    onClick="alert('You clicked the button using JavaScript.');">
-	    Click Me - I run Javascript
+	    Click Me - I run JavaScript
 	</button>

 As you can see, we are assigning the function `alert()` to the `onClick`